Ngoguey42/io/README.md

 # TODO
 - mnist-jsoo soon
-   1. Use memoisation in forwards
-   1. Improve prototype of owl backend bridge
    1. Implement evaluation with owl backend
    1. Revive wasm backend by using the Ndarray one-hot implementation
    1. Stats chart with plotly